 #3 Benefits of Taxation

-If a corporation is a joint stock company, no taxes are due on the stock shares until they sell the stocks.
-This corporation involves less paperwork and is easier to set up in the market because there is a division of the firm’s capital among numerous investors.
+If a corporation is a joint stock company, no taxes are due on the stock shares until they sell them.
+This corporation involves less paperwork and is easier to set up in the market because the firm’s capital is divided among numerous investors.

 #4 Higher Accountability

-Since shareholders now possess a stake in the firm, they will demand reassurance that there is appropriate usage of their money once the company has made decisions about moving its headquarters or getting out of particular businesses.
+Since shareholders now possess a stake in the firm, they will demand reassurance that there is appropriate usage of their money once the company decides to move its headquarters or get out of particular businesses.
 This increased accountability improves judgment and streamlines risk analysis.